ch-stark/gitops-rbac-example/blog/blog.md

 ### Using PolicyGenerator and Kyverno

-We use Kyverno to better ensure the Rules are working We use PolicyGenerator to deploy Kyverno as RHACM policies to the Hub or to the ManagedClusters.
+We use PolicyGenerator to deploy Kyverno as RHACM policies to the Hub or to the ManagedClusters.

 ### Integrating PolicyGenerator and ArgoCD

-Goal of this is that you can dyanically generate ACM-Policies from resources and configuration files which are stored and synced by ArgoCD
+Goal of this is that you can dyanically generate ACM-Policies from resources and configuration files which are stored in Git and synced by ArgoCD

 This Integration uses initContainers to add the  Policy Generator tool to thr ArgoCD-Repo server.
 See more information here:
 [Custom tooling supported by Operator](https://github.com/argoproj-labs/argocd-operator/blob/master/docs/usage/customization.md).